• Recipes

 Fill the pumpkin ravioli

-Using your fingers or a pastry brush slightly wet the dough surrounding the filling with water.
+• Using your fingertips or a pastry brush, lightly wet the dough around the filling with water.

-Lay a second sheet of pasta over the sheet with the scoops of filling.
+• Lay a second sheet of pasta over the one with the scoops of filling.
+Press down gently around the filling to seal the sheets together, making sure there are no air bubbles.

-Sprinkle the ravioli with flour and let them dry on a baking sheet.
-That way they won't stick to each other later.
+• Sprinkle the ravioli with a bit of flour to prevent them from sticking to each other, and let them dry on a baking sheet.

 • Repeat the whole process till all your dough and filling is gone.